Senior Citizens Can Go to College for Free or Cheap in All 50 States

 Mississippi State University provides a waiver to residents age 60 or older for classes offered on the Starkville or Meridian campuses or by the Center for Distance Education.
 Seniors are limited to six semester hours per semester and a maximum of 18 credit hours per calendar year, where space is available.

-Missouri residents age 65 and older are exempt from paying tuition at state-supported institutions for classes attended on non-credit basis.
+Missouri residents age 65 and older are exempt from paying tuition at state-supported institutions for classes attended on a non-credit basis.
 Schools may limit the number of students who receive the tuition benefit based on space availability.

 The Montana University System offers a tuition waiver for in-state residents 65 years of age or older.
 Campus and registration fees are not waived.

 Several Nebraska colleges offer waivers to senior citizens.
-Chadron College allows adults 65 and up to audit one course per semester for free.
+Chadron State College allows adults 65 and up to audit one course per semester for free.

 The University of Nevada, Las Vegas allows seniors 62 and up to take autumn and spring courses free of charge.
 They pay 50% tuition for summer classes.
 Lab and other course fees are not covered.